Response of Ecosystem Assembly and Function to Climate Change:

 Alongside scientific research, training is a large component of the Marie Curie fellowship initiative.
 Indeed, research and training go hand in hand in today's interdisciplinary research environment.

-In addition to learning from collaboration with other scientists at Plymouth Marine Laboratory, I have attended several workshops, including an early career workshop hosted at the Universidad Federal de São Paulo on inter-disciplinary approaches to global change and a workshop on random matrix competition theory at the University of Liverpool.
+Together with learning from collaboration with other scientists at Plymouth Marine Laboratory, I have attended several workshops, including an early career workshop hosted at the Universidad Federal de São Paulo on inter-disciplinary approaches to global change and a workshop on random matrix competition theory at the University of Liverpool.

 I am also learning a lot in my advisory role for MSc students in the Applied Marine Science and Environmental Consultancy programmes at Plymouth University.